-North side.
-Side of the bridge relative to the west and east ends that corresponds to the location where the lateral load is applied and sway is observed during the lateral load test of the backspan as well as where measurement D1 is taken along the backspan and sway is observed along the cantilever during vertical loading.
+- North side.
+Side of the bridge relative to the west and east ends that corresponds to the location where measurement D1 is taken during vertical loading. - Nut.

-Nut.
 A commercially available, mechanically unaltered portion of a connector that has the shape of a hexagonal prism over its full length and contains internal threads around its full circumference over its full length.

-Overall performance.
-Overall award category based on the sum of construction cost, structural cost, and any fines incurred as a violation of a Team Contract.

-Personal protective equipment.
-An article of clothing that a team provides for safety.

-Poster.
-Informative flat display that must be posted and is judged during aesthetics judging.

-Pouch.
-Optional article of clothing that is used to carry nuts, bolts, and tools and includes tool belts, magnets, lanyards, and other accessories worn by builders having the same function.
+- Overall performance.
+Overall award category based on the sum of construction cost, structural cost, and any fines incurred as a violation of a Team Contract. - Personal protective equipment.
+Articles provided by the team for safety worn by builders and team members conducting construction and loading. - Poster.
+Informative flat display that must be posted and is judged during aesthetics judging. - Pouch.
+Optional article of clothing that is used to carry nuts, bolts, and tools and includes tool belts, magnets, lanyards, and other accessories worn by builders having the same function. - River.
+A natural feature in the construction site where only barges are allowed to enter and must remain throughout timed construction. - S. Dimension for positioning the decking unit for the lateral load test that also defines the location where the lateral load is applied and sway is measured during the lateral load test.